 A: YES: At any time you can Self-Refer and request a voucher!
 In fact, being proactive is commendable.

-Q: I am a commander.
-Can I request a no-cost voucher for myself, will my National Guard chain of command be notified?
+Q: If I request a no-cost voucher for myself, will my National Guard chain of command be notified?

 Q: I am going through the ADC separation process due to a positive result on a unit administered urinalysis.
 Will I get a no-cost voucher to help me get the assessment I need?